Just where do rich content images; those images in question answers, carousels, and knowledge panels at Google come from?

 The second step is to get an answer, in this case, “Olympia”.

 This algorithm then takes the original question, the original answer, and the contextual query (the two joined together in this instance), and runs all three on an image search.
-It compares the images returned for all three, and chooses the most relevant, and possibly the most important.
+It compares the images returned for all three and chooses the most relevant, and possibly the most important.
 To do that in part, it could look at the PageRanks of the pages the pictures appear upon.

 It then displays the image it might show.
 For the “capital of Washington” query, there’s a picture and a map.
 They are likely from Google’s collection of images, and Google Maps.
-Searches for the capitals of other states show a similar pattern combining image with map.
+Searches for the capitals of other states show a similar pattern combining an image with a map.

-Google seems to have their images much more organized now than they have in past years.
+Google seems to have its images much more organized now than they have in past years.
 And they seem to have a lot of confidence that pictures they might show in knowledge panels and one boxes are going to be correct.

 I have seen some carousel results where instead of showing images of some places included, Google has been showing a map of its location instead.
 Like this one on a search for wineries in Virginia, where the last one shows a map instead of a picture.